dorkodu/sage/sage.md

 Sage is a query-based approach for data exchange.

 The client requests the data it needs from a Sage service with a structured query document that is created according to certain rules.
-Basically, a query document contains a list of query items all of which describes an entity instance needed, with no limit on the number of query items.
+Basically, a query document contains a list of queries all of which describes an entity instance needed, with no limit on the number of queries.

 But how to query?